-- One properties file for each dependency and transitive dependency, like conan_zlib.props, co-nan_openssl.propsand conan_poco.props.
-These files will transitively import other files, in this case as the poco package depends on openssl, the conan_poco.props will import conan_openssl.props file. - One file for each dependency for each configuration, like conan_zlib_release_x64_v141.props, containing the corresponding variables (include folders, library folders, library name, etc.) for that configuration, like the <ConanzlibIncludeDirectories> variable.
-These files are conditionally included per configuration by the base dependency file (conan_zlib.props). - One conan_deps.props Visual Studio properties file, importing all the direct dependencies, in this example both conan_zlib.props and conan_poco.props.
+- One properties file for each dependency and transitive dependency, like conan_zlib.props, conan_openssl.propsand conan_poco.props.
+These files will transitively import other files, in this case as the poco package depends on openss1, the conan_poco.props will import conan_openss1.props file. - One file for each dependency for each configuration, like conan_zlib_release_x64_v141.props, containing the corresponding variables (include folders, library folders, library name, etc.) for that configuration, like the <ConanzlibIncludeDirectories> variable.
+These files are conditionally included per configuration by the base dependency file (conan_zlib.props). - One conan_deps.props Visual Studio properties file, importing all the direct dependencies, in this example both conan zlib.props and conan poco.props.